Welcome to CAROT!

 Welcome to the Center for Advanced Retinal & Ocular Therapeutics (CAROT) at the University of Pennsylvania Perelman School of Medicine.
 Our mission is to advance the development of novel biologic and small molecule therapeutics for retinal and ocular diseases through a balanced commitment to basic research, translational development, and clinician/patient communities.
 With an exceptional foundation in clinically relevant ocular research, CAROT is a premiere center for translating novel bench research, such as gene and cell therapies, into the clinic and market.
 Our center strives to foster nascent projects through various stages of discovery and clinical development.
 In doing so, we aim to establish an efficient and effective translational infrastructure and supportive environment for both academic and commercial communities.

-CAROT is pleased to announce that two of its members have been selected, along with 11 other scientists and clinicians, to receive the Sanford and Sue Greenberg Prize to End Blindness (see attached press release).
+CAROT is pleased to announce that two of its members have been selected, along with 11 other scientists and clinicians, to receive the Sanford and Sue Greenberg Prize to End Blindness (see attached press release and click below for invitation to the event.
 The announcement is featured in this month's issue of National Geographic.
 The Award will be bestowed in a virtual ceremony on December 14, 2020 that will include a tribute to the late Justice Ruth Bader Ginsberg and guest appearances by a number of celebrities.
 Read more...

 CAROT members are happy to resume laboratory work (cautiously, with reduced numbers of personnel on site and with social distancing) after the covid-19 lockdown that was initiated in March 2020.
 Stay healthy!